9ninee/Octopus-agile-calendar-for-East-midland/README.md

 which generated .ics file will be store in the same folder as the python script.

-No private Key is requried. in this code.
+No private Key is requried in this code.

+This can be fully automate by the combination of build in Automation Apps for MacOS, and Applescript which allow user to import the calander to a specific calendar account.

 **
 the eaisest way to achive the same function is to send this to your friend and you can simpily subscribe to them who willing to do the work every night.
 **